 There is simply no role for an investment banker here.
 Indeed, the entire point of a restructuring investment banker is to change around the capital structure, gain consent of creditors, and rightsize a company.
 Any company a restructuring investment banker thinks is liable to need to do a Chapter 7 simply won't be approached or engaged with.

 Trying to articulate all the permutations that can occur in a restructuring is a nearly impossible task in a few paragraphs.

 However, the case of Neiman Marcus in all of its complexity illustrates some of the major solutions that exist in a restructuring rolled together as one.

 Neiman Marcus is one of the better known luxury retail chains in the United States, which like all large brick-and-mortar retailers has had a fall from grace over the past decade.

 Neiman in early 2019 was faced with potentially having to file Chapter 11, but was looking for solutions out-of-court if at all possible.

 Neiman turned to both Lazard and Moelis - as mentioned earlier, it's quite rare for a debtor to have two advisors - and worked alongside creditor groups advised by Houlihan Lokey to come up with a solution.

 The solution formalized in Spring of 2019 was quite complex and restructured the entire capital structure of Neiman.

 Such a thorough restructuring out-of-court is quite rare.
-Often out-of-court restructurings will focus in on just one trouble part of the capital structure (perhaps because it's coming due soon or covenants are being stretched).
+Often out-of-court restructurings will focus in on just one troubled part of the capital structure (perhaps because it's coming due soon or it's covenants are being stretched).